• My series on making a Newtonian telescope

 ATM, dobsonian, Hopewell Observatory, OnStep, Telescope

-It’s about 45 minutes by car from where I-66 intersects I-495 by car.
-The last two miles of road are dirt and gravel, and you will need to walk about 300 yards from where you park.
+Hopewell is about 30 miles (~45 minutes) by car from where I-66 intersects the DC beltway, but rush hour gridlock can double that time, easily.
+The observatory is located atop Bull Run Mountain – a ridge that overlooks Haymarket VA from an elevation of 1100 feet, near the intersection of I-66 and US-15.
+The last two miles of road are dirt and gravel, and you will need to walk about 250 meters/yards from where you park.
 We do have electricity, and a heated cabin, but since we have no running water, we have an outhouse and hand sanitizer instead.

 Assuming good weather, you’ll also get to see the Milky Way itself, although not as well as in years past, because of ever-increasing light pollution.

-If you like, you can bring a picnic dinner and a blanket or folding chairs, and/or your own telescope, if you own one and feel like carrying it.
+If you like, you can bring a picnic dinner and a blanket or folding chairs, and/or your own telescope binoculars, if you own one and feel like bringing them.
 We have outside 120VAC power, if you need it for your telescope drive, but you will need your own extension cord and plug strip.
 If you want to camp out or otherwise stay until dawn, feel free!

 If it gets cold, our Operations Building, about 40 meters north of the Observatory itself, is heated, and we will have the makings for tea, cocoa, and coffee.

 Warning: While we do have bottled drinking water and electricity and we do have hand sanitizer, we do not have running water; and, our “toilet” is an outhouse of the composting variety.
-At this time of year, there are almost no insects of any kind, although it’s always wise to be safe and check yourself for ticks after you get home.
+At this time of year, it’s often too cold for many of the nastier insects, feel free to use your favorite bug repellent, (we have some), tuck your pants legs into your socks, and check yourself for ticks after you get home.

 The road up here is partly paved, and partly gravel or dirt.
 It’s suitable for any car except those with really low clearance, so leave your fancy sports car (if any) at home.
 Consider car-pooling, because we don’t have huge parking lots.
-We will have signs up at various places along the way to help guide you, and will try to have parking spaces denoted.

-The drive is about an hour from DC.
-After parking at a cell-phone tower installation, you will need to hike south about 300 yards to our observatory.
+After parking at a cell-phone tower installation, you will need to hike south about 250 meters/yards to our observatory.
 Physically handicapped people, and any telescopes, can be dropped off at the observatory itself, and then the vehicle will need to go back to park near that tower.
 To look through some of the various telescopes you will need to climb some stairs or ladders, so keep that in mind when making your plans.

 DIRECTIONS TO HOPEWELL OBSERVATORY: